apostrophecms/apostrophe-multisite/README.md

   mongodbUrl: 'mongodb://localhost:27017',

   // Hostname of the dashboard site.
 Distinct from the hosted sites.
+  // May also be a space-separated list, or an array.
+May be set via
+  // the DASHBOARD_HOSTNAME environment variable.
   dashboardHostname: 'dashboard',

   // Session secret.
 Please use a unique string.